 • Call 911 if you need help

 • Fire extinguishers are in the kitchen (in the butler’s pantry), in the garage, and next to the fireplace in the living room.

-• Alternate handyman/plumber cell phone: (phone number hidden) (Daniel) or (phone number hidden) (Jafet).
+• Alternate handyman/plumber cell phone: ( (Daniel) or ( (Jafet).

 * The disposal is only for very small scraps.
 It is easily clogged, so please put all food scraps in the

 1. Put a stopper in the right hand drain and have a helper push down on it so it remains sealed.

 2. Start the dishwasher until it fills with water (you can hear the jets start to work when the filling

 enough water in the left hand sink to fill the disposal, and then plunge it so that the blockage just

 As you see IT’S BEST NOT TO CLOG THE SINK WITH ANY TABLE SCRAPS!

 * Coffee maker instructions are on the door to the cabinet on the side of the kitchen island.
 Coffee is in the freezer.

-* Please no glassware at the beach.
-There are plastic glasses and stemware, plates and cutlery in the closet next to the
+* Please no crystal at the beach.
+There are plastic glasses, plates, and cutlery in the closet next to the

 * To use the television in the kitchen, keep the TV tuned to channel 3.
 Use the black Comcast remote to

 1. Remove vinyl cover

-3. Push the black Ignition switch one or two times until you hear the "whoosh" sound that the gas is lit.
+3. Push the Ignition switch one or two times until you hear the "whoosh" sound that the gas is lit.
 Make sure you see flames.

 4. Preheat the grill for 10 minutes on high, then scrape the grill with the steel brush, hanging on the side.

 * Cleaning products are under the sink in the kitchen.
 Extra cleaning products, rags, vacuum, etc. are in the

 * You are welcome to use any condiments, dry goods, etc. that you find in the refrigerator, kitchen

 Hot Tub instructions:

 1. Unhook black clips holding down the cover.
 For two people, you can just flip the cover half open.
-For more people, you can remove the entire cover.
+For more people, remove the entire cover.
 Please do not place it on the sand where it will pick up dirt when you put it back.